Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 How much liability coverage is required for a leased car?

-Most leasing companies require liability coverage of at least $100,000 per person, $300,000 per accident, and $100,000 in property damage (100/300/100).
+Most leasing companies require bodily injury liability of at least $100,000 per person and $300,000 per accident, plus property damage liability of at least $50,000 — often written as 100/300/50.
+Some lessors push property damage requirements up to $100,000 (100/300/100).
 This is significantly higher than the average state minimum.
 Your specific lease agreement will list the exact minimums, so always refer to that document and share it with your insurance agent when shopping for a policy.

 Is car insurance more expensive for a leased vehicle?

 The insurance rate itself is not automatically higher just because you lease.
 However, the required coverage levels — full coverage with higher liability limits and low deductibles — means you'll typically pay more than someone who owns their car outright and carries only liability.
-The national average for full coverage is around $2,340 per year compared to about $633 for minimum coverage, reflecting that difference.
+In 2026, full coverage nationally averages between $177 and $225 per month, compared to around $68–$76 per month for minimum coverage.
+Shopping around, enrolling in telematics programs, bundling policies, and buying gap insurance through your insurer rather than the dealership can all help reduce the difference.

 What happens if I get in an accident in a leased car?